sarvex/jina-now/docs/user-guides/production.md

 Your data is automatically loaded from the S3 bucket.
 It will be temporary stored on EC2 machines while processing the data but it will not be stored.

+## Auto-complete suggestions

+For aplications with Text as a modality input, we provide `autocomplete` feature.
+This feature learns slowly from your users's search requests and provides text suggestions.

 ## Security

 You can choose to secure your Flow: